berndporr/bci_wall_analysis/README.md

 ## Commandline parameters

 All python commandline tools have the same parameters:
- - -p participant number between 1 and 20 (default 1)
+ - -p participant number between 1 and 20 (default is 20)
- - -s The second at which the data analysis starts (default is zero)
+ - -s The second at which the data analysis starts (default is 60sec)
  - -t The task which can be: "jawclench", "read", "colour", "wordsearch", "sudoku", "phoneApp", "lyingEC", "lyingEO"
  - -a [minF] -b [maxF] the optional frequency band when detecting bandlimited events (default: full spectrum)
  - -h Help